PedroCristo/README-TEST/README.md

 ![Categories Results Page](./assets/images/readme/features/tasty_blog_categories_results_page.jpg)

-* OOn the Categories Results Page, users can access the post filtered by the chosen category.
+* On the Categories Results Page, users can access the post filtered by the chosen category.

 ### Search Box